-Choosing from a myriad of options and features can get tough.
+Choosing from a wide selection of options and features can get tough.
 To help you with that, we’ve compiled our top picks for the trendiest patio door curtains in 2022 in this article.

-These versatile blackout curtains are perfect for sliding doors, patio windows or doors, bedrooms, living rooms, or any place you wish to separate.
+This versatile blackout door curtain is perfect for sliding doors, patio windows or doors, bedrooms, living rooms, or any place you wish to separate.
 It’s available in a variety of different colors.
 They’re made from a polyester blend with three layers that provide optimum protection.
 All the panels can be hung from any decorative or basic curtain rod as the 16 metal grommets come with a universal rim size of 2.4”.

 Moreover, magical thermal insulation blocks out 99% of sun rays while being completely free from PVC and vinyl.
-These patio blackout door curtains will also block 100% UV rays in a way that the curtains are still breathable enough to not make you feel suffocated inside.
+This patio blackout door curtain will also block 100% UV rays in a way that the curtains are still breathable enough to not make you feel suffocated inside.
 The thick triple woven microfiber fabric makes sure the room is dark, protected, energy-efficient, and away from the noise.

 Sun Zero offers a practical solution to insulate your room without losing its aesthetic beauty.
 These curtains are designed to help with reducing energy, light, and noise loss.
 They’re made from 100% polyester which means the patio curtains need no extra chemical coating to make them opaque.
 They feature a room darkening technology that blocks out almost 80-90% of the incoming light.